Step-by-Step Guide: Configuring PostgreSQL HA with Patroni

 cp etcd etcdctl etcdutl /usr/bin

-- Make sure /usr/bin is added in PATH variable.
-You can run below commands to check if etcd is installed correctly.
+variable.
+You can run the following commands to verify if ETCD is installed correctly:

 [root@etcd1 ~]# etcd --version